Skip to content

 Ballot Review Process

-The Chamber Board of Directors’ Executive Committee initiates review of any local ballot measures, after certification with the respective public entity, which leads to the Chamber’s Local Issues Task Force convening.
-The Local Issues Task Force assists the board of directors in establishing policy positions on local ballot issues and is comprised of individuals with diverse industry perspectives.
+The Chamber Board of Directors’ Executive Committee initiates review of any local or statewide ballot measures following ballot language certification from the respective public entity.
+Any local measure is reviewed by the Chamber’s Local Issues Task Force, and any statewide measure is reviewed by the Chamber's Legislative Policy Committee.
+Both groups assist the board of directors in establishing policy positions on local or statewide ballot issues, with both groups comprised of individuals with diverse industry perspectives.

 On April 2, 2024, voters within the City of Springfield limits approved two City of Springfield Charter amendments to extend the current mayoral term and clarify conflict of interest provisions.
 The Springfield Area Chamber of Commerce Board of Directors endorsed both measures based on the benefits they would provide to the City and business community.